sdvdxl/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 The [series](../concepts/glossary.html#series) are made up of the [measurement](../concepts/glossary.html#measurement) `h2o_feet` and the [tag key](../concepts/glossary.html#tag-key) `location` with the [tag values](../concepts/glossary.html#tag-value) `santa_monica` and `coyote_creek`.
 There are two [fields](../concepts/glossary.html#field): `water_level` which stores floats and `level description` which stores strings.
 All of the data are in the `NOAA_water_database` database.

 > **Disclaimer:** The `level description` field isn't part of the original NOAA data - we snuck it in there for the sake of having a field key with a special character and string [field values](../concepts/glossary.html#field-value).

+If you'd like to follow along with the queries in this document, see [Sample Data](../sample_data/data_download.html) for how to download and write the data to InfluxDB.

 ## The SELECT statement and the `WHERE` clause
 InfluxQL's `SELECT` statement follows the form of an SQL `SELECT` statement where the `WHERE` clause is optional: